 How can I secure the connection between the API Management gateway and my back-end services?

 You have several options to secure the connection between the API Management gateway and your back-end services.
 You can:

 - Use HTTP basic authentication.
-For more information, see Configure API settings.
+For more information, see Import and publish your first API.

-- Use SSL mutual authentication as described in How to secure back-end services by using client certificate authentication in Azure API Management.
+- Use TLS mutual authentication as described in How to secure back-end services by using client certificate authentication in Azure API Management.

 - Connect your API Management instance to an Azure Virtual Network.

 How do I copy my API Management service instance to a new instance?